-The indicative period of operational implementation of this action is 64 months from the adoption by the Operational Committee; the period during which the activities will be carried out and the corresponding contracts and agreements will be implemented, is 52 months.
-Two calls (one per year) for projects lasting 26 months.
+The indicative period of operational implementation of this action is 52 months from the adoption by the Operational Committee; the period during which the activities will be carried out and the corresponding contracts and agreements will be implemented, is 40 months.
+One call for projects lasting 26 months.